Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pip_demo.md

 ## 0. Getting `pip`

-If Python has been installed using a system package manager like `apt`, it will not come with `pip`. `pip`can be installed in several ways
+A clean Docker container may not have Python installed.
+Install Python using `apt`: `apt install python3`.
+If Python has been installed using a package manager like `apt`, it will not come with `pip`. `pip`can be installed in several ways

 ```bash
 python -m ensurepip --upgrade